kvali7/Bitonic-Sort-Using-Batcher-Network/cheatsheet.md

 $ git pull origin branchname

-8- commit once more using this command or using the source control section
+8- commit once more using this command or using the source control section (because after pulling the local file was deleted while merging!)

 $ git commit -m "message"